Chia-Network/chips/notes/network.md

+---
+layout: markdown
+---

 Bitcoin Network Protocol Notes
 ==============================

 These notes intend to outline the bitcoin network's peer protocol, messages, and routines for joining and syncing in a "human-readable" manner to serve as a guide for the development of Chia's network and peer protocol.

 Peer Discovery